totalspectrum/spin2cpp/doc/basic.md

 ```
 This is the integer modulo operator; `a mod b` is the remainder when `a` is divided by `b`.
 It is only well defined for integers.
 The sign of the result is the same as the sign of `a`. `mod` and `/` are related: if `x = a / b` and `y = a mod b` then `x * b + y` will equal `a`.

+Any floating point arguments will be converted to integer before `mod` is applied.

 #### Comparison operators